unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 This measured how close the distribution of the neural network outputs corresponds to the distribution of the three values in the one hot encoding.
 Now we want to work on a *regression task*, thus not predicting a class label (or integer number) for a datapoint.
 In regression, we like to predict one (and sometimes many) values of a feature.
 This is typically a floating point number.

+> ## Exercise: Architecture of the network
+> As we want to design a neural network architecture for a regression task,
+> see if you can first come up with the answers to the following questions:
+> 1. What must be the dimension of our input layer?
+> 2. How would our output layer look like?
+What about the activation function?
+Tip: Remember that the activation function in our previous classification network scaled the outputs between 0 and 1.
+>
+> > ## Solution
+> >
+> > 1.
+The shape of the input layer has to correspond to the number of features in our data: 89
+> > 2.
+The output is a single value per prediction, so the output layer can consist of a dense layer with only one node.
+The *softmax* activiation function works well for a classification task, but here we do not want to restrict the possible outcomes to the range of zero and one.
+In fact, we can omit the activation in the output layer.
+> >
+> {:.solution}
+{:.challenge}

 In our example we want to predict the sunshine hours in Basel (or any other place in the dataset) for tomorrow based on the weather data of all 18 locations today. `BASEL_sunshine` is a floating point value (i.e. `float64`).
 The network should hence output a single float value which is why the last layer of our network will only consist of a single node.

 We compose a network of two hidden layers to start off with something.
 We go by a scheme with 100 neurons in the first hidden layer and 50 neurons in the second layer.
 As activation function we settle on the `relu` function as a it proved very robust and widely used.
 To make our live easier later, we wrap the definition of the network in a method called `create_nn`.